 Growth hack my startup Twitter List

 Next, I built a Twitter list called “Growth Hack My Startup”.
 Why?
 I want to maintain a list of all the relevant people who followed me after I tweeted the link to the curated news for startups.
 Why?
 So I can start speaking with each of them individually.
 Why?
 To utilize the list as part of my growth engine.
 Why do I need a growth engine?
 I want to have an audience when it comes time to push my next product out.

 Building a profitable audience

 At first, my ego was excited when my Twitter followers increased by nearly 50 from one tweet.
 Then I thought.
 “Why would all these people follow me?”
 They must see some type of value being involved in what I’m doing: 1.
 To promote their own startup.
 2. Take advantage of an investment opportunity.
 3. Learn from the content I’m curating and publishing.
 If just one of those reasons are true, I’m in a good place to continue growing.
 I spent a good amount of time researching each new follower I received.
 Rather than just follow everyone that took notice of me in the last few days, I’m going to start conversations with each of you.
-I’m going to find out what I can do to help you.
-Then, I’m going to do it.
+I’m going to find out what you’re working on, and where you are – what’s in the way – in the present moment.

 I have two other ideas I’m developing outside The Startup University.
 They are actual product ideas.
 Not just a curation of content.
 I hope to use The Startup University as fuel for my growth engine.
 I’d like to keep it free so everyone has access to the opportunity for greatness.
 Regardless of who you know or where you come from.